QubesOS/qubes-core-admin/doc/manpages/qubes-prefs.rst

    Decrease verbosity.

-.. option:: --force-root

-   Force to run as root.

 .. option:: --unset, --default, --delete, -D

    Unset the property.
 If is has default value, it will be used instead.